 In 2016, the Nebraska Legislature adopted Neb.
 Rev. Stat. §83-4,134.01 containing requirements for both juvenile facilities and the Office of Inspector General of Nebraska Child Welfare (OIG) related to reporting on juvenile room confinement – the involuntary restriction of a child to a room or other area alone.

 By law, the OIG is required to provide an annual report to the Legislature assessing the use of juvenile room confinement at different juvenile facilities in Nebraska.

-The report must contain an an analysis of facilities’ room confinement reports, identify changes in policy and practice which can reduce room confinement, and provide information on evidence-based criteria for placing children in room confinement.
+The report must contain an analysis of facilities’ room confinement reports, identify changes in policy and practice that can reduce room confinement, and provide information on evidence-based criteria for placing children in room confinement.

 Juvenile Facility Quarterly Room Confinement Reports

 Since July 2016, Nebraska law has required juvenile facilities to document and publicly report incidents of juvenile room confinement that last longer than one hour every quarter.
 Facilities public reports, due on July 15, October 15, January 15, and April 15, can be found on the Legislature’s website, by searching for “Juvenile Facilities” under Agency.